patrici0/ecs-code-on-aws/02-CreatingDockerImage/README.md

 You can see your pushed images by viewing the repository in the AWS Console.
 Alternatively, you can use the CLI:

     $ aws ecr list-images --repository-name=containers-workshop-app --region us-east-1

+>NOTE: you may need to adjust the `--region` parameter to reflect the region you are working on.

 Whose output will look like this: